 Healthy Little Eaters Game

-This is play-based learning at its best – your children will discover through play why it is so important to make healthy food choices particularly around fruits and vegetables.
-In my own walk with my children, I have found that for them to truly take on board the importance of healthy eating for themselves and not just because ‘Mum says so’, it has been crucial to give them the ‘why’s’ and ‘how’s’ behind healthy eating and how it makes a difference in their bodies.
+This is play-based learning at its best – your children will discover through play why it is so important to make healthy food choices, particularly around fruits and vegetables.
+In my walk with my children, I have found that for them to truly take on board the importance of healthy eating for themselves and not just because ‘Mum says so’, it has been crucial to give them the ‘why’s’ and ‘how’s’ behind healthy eating and how it makes a difference in their bodies.
 This game can be a wonderful tool in that ongoing educational process.
 The game consists of bright, colourful cards that capture their attention and when teamed with simple messages about healthy eating = loads of fun and a greater chance that they too will take on the importance of healthy eating for themselves.

 School Community Gatherings